-The roof caved in above us and a giant plant tentacle squirmed around, looking for things to destroy.
-It seemed to have eyes on it somewhere because it ‘saw’ us and chased after us.
+The roof caved in above us and a giant plant tentacle squirmed around, looking for its target.
+It must have had eyes on it somewhere because it ‘saw’ us and the chase was on.

-We ran, ducked, and phased through walls to get away.
-It was a good thing she took the bracelet from me because she was much faster with it than I was.
+We ran, ducked, and phased through walls and flying debris to get away.
+It was a good thing Tammy had taken the bracelet from me because she was much faster with it than I was.
 Wave blasts came through the walls from different places and struck the tentacle whenever it came close to us.
 There was a hole in the building that led to the outside and I could see Rei inside the shuttle waiting for us, shooting many blasters at once in different directions.

-We jumped in and the tentacle smashed through the building right behind us.
-I turned around to see the giant plant annihilate the building we were just in and it crumbled to the ground far below.
+We jumped in as the tentacle smashed through the building right behind us.
+I turned around to see the giant plant annihilate the building and it crumbled to the ground far below.

-Now we were being shot at from all directions, but our shuttle had an energy shield that equipped once we were all inside and many automatic blasters firing back at the shuttles now pursuing us.
+We were under fire from all directions, but our shuttle had an energy shield that equipped once we were all inside and many automatic blasters firing back at the shuttles now pursuing us.

-Our once dilapidated shuttle was now like a mini battleship tank.
-Tammy really souped up our originally dinky shuttle over the past month.
+Our once dilapidated shuttle was now a mini battleship tank.
+Tammy really upgraded up our original dinky shuttle over the past month.

 “Love what you did to the shuttle Tammy!”
 Rei shouted from the front.

 Tammy joined her and took over.
 “Thanks.
 It took me a while to modify.”